 \subsection{Training Process}

-In the training stage, we leverage the pre-trained multilingual BERT \citep{devlin2018bert} and fine-tune it for the culture-specific classification task on the labeled data that is obtained in \ref{subsec:dataset creation}.
+In the training stage, we leverage the pretrained multilingual BERT \citep{devlin2018bert} and fine-tune it for the perspective-specific classification task on the labeled data that is obtained in \ref{subsec:dataset creation}.

-Figure \ref{fig:training} illustrates the training procedure.
-To enable the whole system to capture as much cultural discrepancy as possible, we fine-tune the English and Chinese systems on separate BERT models despite the multilingualism of BERT.
-In other words, the learning steps of English and Chinese systems have the exactly the same structure but are completely isolated from each other in terms of training data and model parameters.
+To enable the whole system to capture as much cultural discrepancy as possible, we separately fine-tune a BERT model for each language corpora despite the multilingualism of BERT.
+In other words, the learning steps of English, Chinese and Japanese systems have exactly the same structure but are completely isolated from each other in terms of training data and model parameters.